Key Takeaways

 1. Insulation

-Heat flows from a warmer to a cooler area till there isn’t any temperature difference.
+Heat flows from a warmer to a cooler area till there is no temperature difference.
 Insulation helps to slow down the heat transfer from the outside to your home in the summer months.
 According to the US Department of Energy, insulated homes provide great resistance to heat flow.

 You can also cover your rooftop with greenery and vegetation; they act as natural insulators.
 For windows, you can opt for tinted glass that will act as an insulator against direct sunlight.